-When starting out a new business or perhaps you are growing an existing one, there are various tasks plus life-changing decisions that can make life quite overwhelming for business owners.
+When starting a new business or perhaps growing an existing one there are various tasks plus life-changing decisions that can make things quite overwhelming for business owners.
 One of such decisions is whether you are going to buy or lease for your businesses.
-Opinions are usually determined by personal circumstances, and what is to your advantage most likely are not the best for other people.
-As buying is good, leasing is also appropriate for virtually any business at any developmental stage.
-Regardless of the choice you make, both leasing and buying have got their distinct pluses and minuses.
+Opinions are usually determined by personal circumstances and what is to your advantage most likely are not the best for other people.
+Though buying is good leasing is also appropriate for virtually any business at the developmental stages.
+Regardless of the choice you make both leasing and buying have their distinct pluses and minuses.

-Every business needs different equipment and each piece of equipment will need to be examined for its own unique condition to decide whether leasing or purchasing is the better deal for your business.
+Every business needs different equipment and each piece of equipment needs to be examined for its own unique condition to decide whether leasing or purchasing is the better deal for your business.
 Owning some type of equipment can be costly and not all businesses can afford it.
-If you are planning on buying your equipment outright, you will need to ensure the money you have on hand can be invested in equipment or if an equipment loan is your alternative.
+If you are planning on buying your equipment outright you will need to ensure the money you have on hand can be invested in equipment or if an equipment loan should be your alternative.

 An equipment loan will put a different dimension to the decision since you will have to manage the loan terms and the cost associated with that.
-Besides, you will need to consider if you can cater for its insurance cost/maintenance cost and whether you have a prepared location for its parking.
-Above all, you need to consider how frequent it will likely be used – will it be regularly or periodically?
-Is there any possibility for its use in the future?
-If the cost per use is less than the day-to-day rental cost, then it may be reasonable to buy one.
-Otherwise, leasing may be the best alternative.
+Besides, you will need to consider if you can cater for its insurance cost/maintenance cost and whether you have a prepared location for its storage/parking.
+Above all you need to consider how frequent it will likely be used, will it be regularly or periodically?
+Is there any possibility for its continuous use in the future?
+If the cost per use is less than the day-to-day rental cost then it may be reasonable to buy one.
+Otherwise leasing may be the best alternative.

 Let us also look into buying versus leasing land/building for your business

-As a business owner, whether small or big, the question of whether to lease or buy office space is terribly important to consider.
-If you decide to buy land or building, you will have to be prepared for a bigger spending since you may need about 25% as an initial payment.
-On the contrary, this percentage can considerably reduce when you lease office space.
-Although you can enjoy fixed costs when you purchase your office space, you have to think about the maintenance and upkeep issues, which is not a worry with leased space – even though there could be an increase in your rent depending on the nature of the market at the renewal time of your agreement.
+As a business owner whether small or big the question of whether to lease or buy office space is terribly important to consider.
+If you decide to buy land or building you will have to be prepared for a bigger spending since you may need about 25% as an initial payment.
+On the contrary this percentage can considerably reduce when you lease office space.
+Although you can enjoy fixed costs when you purchase your office space, you have to think about the maintenance and upkeep issues which is not a worry with leased space, even though there could be an increase in your rent depending on the nature of the market at the renewal of your agreement.

-Furthermore, you need to look into your company’s growth when evaluating leasing versus buying for your business.
-A growing company needs larger facilities, leaving you with the expenses and hassles of selling your old office space and buying newer facilities.
+Furthermore you need to look into your company’s growth when evaluating leasing versus buying for your business.
+A growing company needs larger facilities which sometimes will leave you with the expenses and hassles of selling your old office space and buying newer facilities.
 It is more convenient to rent larger office spaces when your business is growing.
-If your business has peaked and stabilized, you might think about buying space.
-If not, leasing remains the better alternative.
+If your business has peaked and stabilized then you might think about buying space.
+If not leasing remains the better alternative.

 Leasing Versus Buying Car

 The decision to buy or lease a car either for personal or business use calls for serious consideration.
-If you have bought a car in the time past, you will probably be familiar with the rate at which they depreciate over time.
+If you have bought a car before you will probably be familiar with the rate at which they depreciate over time.
 And this is among the most powerful arguments against buying cars.
-By renting a car, you don’t need to bother about its maintenance or how rapid the car is depreciating since you don’t own the car and can easily return it as soon as the term ends.
-However, there are generally some limitations if you choose to lease a car for your business.
+When renting a car you don’t need to worry about its maintenance or how rapid the car is depreciating since you don’t own the car and can easily return it as soon as the term ends.
+However there are generally some limitations if you choose to lease a car for your business.
 One of them is the mileage.
-You will only be able to use an agreed-upon mileage on the car.
-And if there is any extra mileage used, you will have to pay for it unless you decide to buy the car outright.
+You will only be able to use an agreed-upon mileage on the car , if there is any extra mileage used you will have to pay for it unless you decide to buy the car outright.

 Leasing frees you from most maintenance and insurance cost and also offers the opportunity to have the most updated facilities for the job.
-Since you can easily swap your equipment when you rent, this ensures your staff is continually flanked by the best, creating for them a better working environment.
+Since you can easily swap your equipment when you rent this ensures your staff is continually flanked with the best which creates a better working environment for them.
 They will be able to perform their jobs excellently since they are using the best facilities.
 Productivity will likewise increase since you won’t need to wait around to repair the old and damaged facility.
-Besides, it is incredibly easier to upgrade a leased facility since you would not search for buyers or handle the equipment losing value.
+Besides it is incredibly easier to upgrade a leased facility since you would not need to search for buyers or deal with the loss of value of the equipment.

-Just like it is with any businesses, there are always tax issues to look into.
-Payments made are tax-deductible when you lease, which explains why some businesses opt for it.
-Furthermore, leasing helps business owners, particularly the small business owners to save some money for other business uses.
-Even if the full amount cannot be written off, part of the payments made can be deducted.
+It is the same with many businesses, there are always tax issues to look into.
+Payments made are tax-deductible when you lease which explains why some businesses opt for it.
+Furthermore leasing helps business owners particularly the small business owners to save some money for other business uses.
+Even if the full amount cannot be written off part of the payments made can be deducted.

 A few other benefits of leasing may include: